£525,000

 See which agents are selling fastest and at the best prices in Wylye.

-Looking at bedroom count, 3 and 4-bed properties are most prevalent, each representing 3 listings with average asking prices of £408,333 and £775,000 respectively.
+Looking at bedroom count, 4-bed properties represent 4 listings with an average asking price of £712,500, while 3-bed properties represent 3 listings with an average asking price of £408,333.
 The 4-bed sector shows particular strength, suggesting healthy demand from families and buyers seeking space for home offices or guest accommodation.
-The single 5-bed listing at £1,875,000 represents the ultra-premium end of the market, while the 2-bed sector at £185,000 offers the most accessible entry point to Wylye village life.
+The 2-bed sector at £595,000 offers a more accessible entry point to Wylye village life.
 This bedroom distribution suggests that families with children or those working from home are particularly well-served by the current market, while the shortage of smaller properties may push first-time buyers to consider neighbouring villages such as Codford or Chapmanslade.

 Wylye is a picturesque village nestled in the Wylye Valley in Wiltshire, approximately 8 miles west of Salisbury.
 The village benefits from a designated Conservation Area and numerous listed buildings, including Wylye House, St Mary's Church, and various historic cottages and farmhouses that contribute to the area's undeniable charm.
 The population stands at approximately 405 residents according to 2021 census data, creating a close-knit rural community where neighbours often know one another by name.
 The village benefits from a traditional pub, a village hall hosting regular events, and easy access to the River Wylye for fishing and walking enthusiasts.